 - The 2019 application cycle has ended.

 - The program runs June 3 – July 31, 2019.

 Students who have challenged themselves and excelled academically; demonstrate experience overcoming substantial educational, cultural or economic obstacles; are first-generation college students; or, can demonstrate a strong interest in bringing diverse people together are the best candidates for the program.

-We also encourage veterans and international students currently pursuing a bachelor, master or medical degree in the United States to apply during the application period.
+Veterans and international students currently pursuing a bachelor, master or medical degree in the United States are encouraged to apply during the open application period.

 - The online application form with curriculum vitae, personal statement (maximum 750 words) and transcript(s) uploaded in ONE PDF.
 Transcript(s) from your undergraduate and graduate (if applicable) institution(s) are preferred.
 Unofficial transcripts are also accepted.